oroinc/documentation/user_guide/system_entities_leads.rst

 This report may be customized, new custom reports can be added.
 For more details on the ways to customize the reports, please see the Reports Guide.

+.. _user-guide-leads-workflows:

 Using Leads in the Workflows
 ----------------------------
-For each Entity in the OroCRM you can specify one or several workflows that will provide for rules and guidelines on possible actions/updates related to all the instances of the Entity.
-This way you can ensure consistency and proper succession of each step of the process using the instances.

-OroCRM 1.4 comes with a ready-to-use B2B-sharpened workflow *Sales Processes*, part whereof Leads are.
-The workflow defines that each instance of a Lead entity may be:

-- Used to start a new Sales Process

-- Qualified into an Opportunity

-- Disqualified (and Reopened later if applicable).

-The full workflow is described in the :ref:`*"Sales Processes Workflow"* <user-guide-sales-processes-workflow>` guide.
+Workflows defines rules and guidelines on possible actions/updates related to the entity records.

-Use  Lead instances within a pre-implemented B2B-oriented workflow described in the :ref:`Sales Processes Workflow <user-guide-sales-processes-workflow>` guide and customized workflows (see :ref:`Workflows <user-guide-workflow-management>`)
+OroCRM 1.4 comes with a pre-implemented B2B-oriented workflow described in the :ref:`Sales Processes Workflow <user-guide-sales-processes-workflow>` guide.

+New customer-specific workflows can also be created, as described in the :ref:`Workflows guide <user-guide-workflow-management>`

 .. |BCrLOwnerClear| image:: ./img/buttons/BCrLOwnerClear.png